-The contract will clearly define the expectations of the project and keep both parties accountable for the project.
+The artist contract will clearly define the expectations of the project and keep both parties accountable for the project.

 The contract will also protect your brand’s reputation by having a written document stating what is required.
 The agreement will not allow a client to say that you said you would provide something you didn’t state.

-Commission contracts provide a written promise of how much an artist will be paid for a project and when they should receive payment.
+A complete contract provides a written promise of how much an artist will be paid for a project and when they should receive payment.

 The contract will also be a written document of what the artist is supposed to produce for the project.
-This written information will protect the artist incase the buyer states the artist was supposed to provide a different product.
+This written information will protect the artist in case the buyer states the artist was supposed to provide a different product.

 The contract will also produce a timeframe for when the project is to be completed.
-This documentation will prevent the buyer from sating the project was supposed to be completed before the due date.
+This documentation will prevent the buyer from stating the project was supposed to be completed before the due date.

 The contract will also be a written document on delivering the product and any return policy information if there is a return policy.